ponty/pyunpack/README.rst

       LZMA (.lzma), LZOP (.lzo), RPM (.rpm), RAR (.rar), RZIP (.rz), TAR (.tar), XZ (.xz), ZIP (.zip, .jar) and ZOO (.zoo)

-Known problems:
- - Python 3 is not supported
- - tested only on linux

 Background
 -----------

-Patool_ is very good at unpacking a lot of archive formats, but it can not be used as a python library. pyunpack is a workaround: patool_ is called using its command line interface.
+patool_ is called by pyunpack using its command line interface.
 If Patool_ is not installed then only zip format can be unpacked using the internal python zipfile_ library.
-Patool_ should be converted into a library in the future.

 Basic usage
 ============